kzj18/activeINR-S/README.md

 ## Run activeINR-S

+### Config Datasets Path

+Copy config template from `config/.templates/user_config.json` to `config/user_config.json` and modify the path to the dataset.

 ### Single Scene

 1. To run Active Neural Mapping on the `Denmark` scene of `Gibson` dataset, run the following command.